-Katherine’s primary therapeutic orientation includes Cognitive-Behavioral Therapy, Behavioral Therapy, Exposure-Based Interventions and primarily treats those suffering from Anxiety, Trauma & PTSD.
+Katherine’s primary therapeutic orientation includes Cognitive-Behavioral Therapy, Behavioral Therapy, Exposure-Based Interventions.
+She primarily treats Anxiety Disorders, OCD, and PTSD.

 **Team specialists available at both our Sycamore IL and Pingree Grove/Hampshire IL locations.